osrf-migration/cloudsim-wiki/Resource_model.md

 ### Read

-* Root resources have permissions but usually no data.
+* Root resources have permissions, and their data contains the list of fields for the data in leaves.

 * Leaf resources have permissions and may have data.